-9.1.6.E.
-Promotion in Rank
+9.1.6 Time in Rank as regards Promotion

-No minimum period of service at Instructor is required before being recommended for promotion to Assistant Professor, nor is spending any given period in a rank guarantee of promotion.
-Usually, a person will have completed five full-time or their equivalent years as an Assistant Professor, including three at Augsburg University, before being recommended for promotion to Associate Professor, and six full-time or their equivalent years as an Associate Professor, including three at Augsburg University, before being recommended for promotion to Full Professor.
+Spending any given period in a rank is not a guarantee of promotion.
+Usually, a person will have completed five full-time or their equivalent years as an Assistant Professor, including three at Augsburg University, before being recommended for tenure and promotion to Associate Professor, and six full-time or their equivalent years as an Associate Professor, including three at Augsburg University, before being recommended for promotion to Full Professor.
 Evidence of exceptional performance may accelerate the nomination in some cases.
-In cases where a person is considered for tenure and promotion in the same year, both decisions will normally be made together after March 15.

-9.1.7.
-F. Promotion in Rank and Tenure of Librarians

-The Librarians at Augsburg University will have the following ranks corresponding and parallel to the ranks of the teaching faculty:

-University Librarian I

-University Librarian II

-University Librarian III

-University Librarian IV

-The professional Librarian usually begins employment at Augsburg University as University Librarian I. After not more than five years of full-time service with this rank, when reappointed, the librarian will be promoted to the rank of University Librarian II.
-The time of promotion to higher ranks will be indeterminate.

-Promotions will be based upon six criteria:

-Educational preparation.
-The normal requirement for University Librarian I is a Master's degree in Library Science.
-A University Librarian II is required to have at least one Master's degree.
-For University Librarian III a second Master's degree or another graduate degree is usually required.
-The promotion to University Librarian IV normally would demand additional subject specialization, viz., a Master's or a Doctor's degree.

-Performance of academic responsibilities

-Administrative abilities

-Participation in University and community affairs

-Professional interests and activities

-Personal qualities

-(Detailed information on criteria 2-6 will be found in the Augsburg University Faculty Handbook.)

-c.
-University Librarians will acquire tenure according to the same regulations and provisions as the teaching faculty of the corresponding ranks.

 9.2 Article II.
-The Composition of Committees and Their Function (Amended: May 2005)
+The Composition of Committees and Their Function

-9.2.1.
-A. Standing Committees of the Faculty
+9.2.1 Standing Committees of the Faculty

-The President and Dean of the College will be ex-officio members of all Standing Committees of the Faculty.
-They will participate in the work of the various committees according to their own discretion.
+The President and Chief Academic Officer will be ex-officio members of all Standing Committees of the Faculty.
+They will participate in the work of the various committees at their own discretion.

 The times of meetings of all Standing Committees of the Faculty will be regularly posted in a place accessible to all members of the Faculty.
 Faculty members will have the right to attend meetings of elected Standing Committees of the Faculty except where these ByLaws explicitly allow closed discussions.
-A Faculty member may request an opportunity to speak on any matter that comes before said Committees; but only those members duly appointed or elected to each Committee will have the right to present motions or resolutions and to vote.
+A Faculty member may request an opportunity to speak on any matter that comes before said Committees; but, unless otherwise indicated, only the Voting Faculty that are members duly appointed or elected to each Committee will have the right to present motions or resolutions and to vote.

 Except as otherwise provided in these By-Laws, the Faculty Senate will nominate at least one candidate for each standing committee position for which the term is due to expire that academic year.
 Nominations will be published at least one week prior to the election.
 Additional nominations may be made from the floor prior to voting.
 Elections and ratifications will take place at the last regular faculty meeting of each academic year.
 Service on committees begins in September of the next academic year.